 Garshick says this cream can provide protection anywhere on the body.
-The non-greasy formula currently holds a near-perfect rating on Amazon and is one of the bestselling anti-chafing products on the site.
+The non-greasy formula currently holds a near-perfect 4.7-star rating on Amazon.

 King recommends this easy-to-apply product that provides protection against friction, blisters and general chafing.
 Even better?
 The formula is waterproof and sweat-proof, so King says you don't need to worry about reapplying.

 Chang says this bestselling gel "applies like a primer" and works to prevent irritation and chafing in sensitive areas.
 It combines the protective benefits of powders and lotions in one to help alleviate friction and redness along the inner thighs, bikini area and more.